Revised October 2020

 Faculty/Chair Regular Conferences

 According to the Code, the purpose of the regular conference is “to help individual faculty members plan and document their career goals.”
 This includes discussing the “(1) The department’s present needs and goals with respect to the department’s mission statement and the faculty member’s present teaching, scholarly and service responsibilities and accomplishments; (2) Shared goals for the faculty member’s teaching, scholarship, and service in the forthcoming year(s) in keeping with the department’s needs and goals for the same period; and (3) A shared strategy for achieving those goals.”
-Regular conferences will also include discussion of the review’s committee report, progress towards promotion goals for those below the rank of Professor and Principle Lecturer, and specific suggestions and resources for improving or aiding the faculty member’s work.
+Regular conferences will also include discussion of the review committee’s report, progress towards promotion goals for those below the rank of Professor and Teaching Professor, and specific suggestions and resources for improving or aiding the faculty member’s work.
 Mutual decisions may be made at that time for a faculty member to move in a different direction from when hired, or from previous reviews, shifting his or her emphasis between teaching, research, and service.

 After each meeting, the Executive Director will write a letter to the faculty member summarizing what was discussed.
 The faculty member is required to acknowledge receipt of the letter and may also correct any factual errors in the letter and/or write a response to it.
 The letter, including corrections if need be, and any response will then be placed in the faculty member’s personnel file and may be referenced during subsequent merit and promotion reviews.